acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 ### Desirable Attributes
 <checklist name="Desirable">

-- [ ] provides supplementary materials including the data sets, data collection scripts or instruments, analytical scripts, a description of how to reproduce the work and any other materials used
+- [ ] provides supplementary materials including data sets, data collection scripts or instruments, analytical scripts, a description of how to reproduce the work and any other materials used
 - [ ] either builds new theory or tests existing theory
 - [ ] investigates causality using the longitudinal nature of the data to establish precedence and statistically controlling for third-variable explanations
 - [ ] discusses potential confounding factors (for inferential analyses) that cannot be statistically controlled
 - [ ] discusses data (in)consistency across waves (e.g., test-retest reliability)
-- [ ] examines differences in distributions between waves (and uses an appropriate parametric or non-parametric data analysis strategy)
+- [ ] examines differences in distributions between waves (and uses an appropriate data analysis strategy)
 - [ ] describes the cost of gathering data and any incentives used
+- [ ] addresses survivorship bias<sup>[8](#myfootnote8)</sup>

 </checklist>

 ### Extraordinary Attributes
 <checklist name="Extraordinary">

-- [ ] uses a multi-stage selection process to identify the study's subjects<sup>[8](#myfootnote8)</sup>
+- [ ] uses a multi-stage selection process to identify the study's subjects<sup>[9](#myfootnote9)</sup>
 </checklist>
+- [ ] follows subjects for an exceptionally long period (e.g. more than five years)

 ## General Quality Criteria